Appliances Direct

 Heating mode

 Many air conditioners also have a heating mode, perfect for year-round use.
-It acts alongside your central heating to keep you warm during those colder months.
+It acts alongside your central heating to keep you warm during those colder months and it's super efficient.

 Sleep mode

-Generally, air conditioners use a lot of energy, but some air conditioners feature an energy-saving mode to reduce power consumption, helping you to save money on your energy bills.
+Air conditioners can use a lot of energy, but some air conditioners are extra energy efficient, helping you to save money on your energy bills.
+Look for units rated A+ for outstanding energy savings.

 Timer